Interactive Investor

 For the first time you can now pay into more than one ISA of the same type, each year, making it easier to keep your savings in different pots.
 So, for example, you could pay into an easy access ISA – for emergency savings – and a fixed-rate ISA for cash you can lock away for a year or more.

-April also saw the end of all or nothing transfer rules.
-It’s now possible to transfer part of an ISA, without moving the whole lot.
+April also saw the end of all or nothing transfer rules for ISA money invested in the current tax year, as partial transfer are now allowed.
 In particular, this will make it easier for people to move money between cash and stocks and shares ISAs.

-A person with £15,000 in a cash ISA, for example, might decide they have more than they need in cash, and transfer £5,000 into a stocks and shares ISA.
-Alternatively, an investor with £100,000 in a stocks and shares ISA, might move £10,000 into a cash ISA to cover an upcoming expense, or to reduce risk in their portfolio.
+A person who has paid £15,000 into a cash ISA in the 2024-25 tax year, for example, might decide they have more than they need in cash, and transfer £5,000 of this into a stocks and shares ISA.

 The latest changes to the CGT and dividend tax allowances have increased the importance of sheltering wealth in tax wrappers such as ISAs.